MRYingLEE/DeepTime-Deep-Learning-Framework-for-Time-Series-Forecasting/README.md

 >Target | Diagnosis of heart disease (1 = true; 0 = false) | Classification | integer
 >is_male | Whether a person is male (true or false) | Numerical | bool

-We may INTERACTIVELY build the features base on the dataframe.
+We may INTERACTIVELY build the features based on the dataframe.

 Inline-style:
 ![builder](https://github.com/MRYingLEE/DeepTime-Deep-Learning-Framework-for-Time-Series-Forecasting/blob/master/Features-Builder/builder.JPG "builder")

+The builder will interactively generate some source code for us:
 ```
 ["input_features.append(numeric_column('age',normalizer_fn=lambda by_train: (tf.cast(by_train,tf.float32) -29.0)/(77.0-29.0)))",
  "input_features.append(numeric_column('trestbps',normalizer_fn=lambda by_train: (tf.cast(by_train,tf.float32) -94.0)/(200.0-94.0)))",